If you’re working in Luxembourg, here’s a guide to help you if you need to end an employment contract in Luxembourg.

 End of a fixed-term contract

 The working relationship ends automatically at the end of a fixed-term contract.
-A fixed-term contract (CDD) may only be terminated before its expiry on serious grounds.
+A fixed-term contract (CDD) may only end before its expiry on serious grounds.

-The employee’s work contract expires on the date that (s)he is no longer entitled to sickness benefit granted pursuant to the Social Security code, i.e., after 52 weeks’ incapacity for work paid by the Caisse Nationale de Santé (National Sickness Insurance Fund), during a reference period of 104 weeks.
+The employee’s work contract expires on the date that they can no longer claim a sickness benefit; that’s after 52 weeks’ incapacity for work paid by the Caisse Nationale de Santé (National Sickness Insurance Fund), during a reference period of 104 weeks.

 Protection against dismissal

-The Labour Code provides protection against dismissal of sick employees who have fulfilled their obligations to inform their employer during a consecutive period of 26 weeks.
-Beyond that period of protection, the employer may dismiss the employee for genuine, real and serious reasons.
+The Labor Code provides protection against dismissal of sick employees who fulfill their obligations of informing their employer during a consecutive period of 26 weeks.
+Beyond that period of protection, the employer may dismiss the employee for genuine, real, and serious reasons.